Investors Rush To Safety On US-Iran Tensions - UrduPoint

 Investors Rush To Safety On US-Iran Tensions

-Rising tensions between the United States and Iran dampened the mood in equity markets Tuesday as investors turned to safe havens the yen and gold, with the latter striking a near six-year high
+Rising tensions between the United States and Iran dampened the mood in equity markets on Tuesday as investors turned to safe havens such as the yen, bonds and gold, with the latter striking a near six-year high

-Oil prices steadied despite the US imposing further sanctions on key crude producer Iran, with investors biding their time ahead of next week's key OPEC meeting on output.
+New York, (UrduPoint / Pakistan Point News - APP - 26th Jun, 2019 ):Rising tensions between the United States and Iran dampened the mood in equity markets on Tuesday as investors turned to safe havens such as the yen, bonds and gold, with the latter striking a near six-year high.

-Traders looked ahead also to crucial trade talks due this week between US President Donald Trump and Chinese counterpart Xi Jinping.
+The losses were especially sharp on Wall Street, where sentiment was also dampened by lackluster economic data and comments from Federal Reserve Chair Jerome Powell that were less dovish than expected.

-Meanwhile the return on 10-year German government bonds, another safe haven investment, hit a record low of -0.33 percent, which means investors are paying Berlin to hold their money.
+Meanwhile the return on 10-year German government bonds -- the European benchmark -- hit a record low of -0.34 percent as investors were happy to pay more and more for the safety that comes with high-quality bonds.

 Bitcoin held above $11,000 after breaking the marker on Monday for the first time in 16 months.

-The latest round of US sanctions against Iran's supreme leader Ayatollah Ali Khamenei and military top brass meanwhile meant the "permanent closure of the path to diplomacy" with Washington, the Islamic republic's foreign ministry said.
+Meanwhile, Iran's foreign ministry said Washington's latest round of sanctions against supreme leader Ayatollah Ali Khamenei and military top brass meant the "permanent closure of the path to diplomacy" with Washington.

 Trump unveiled the new restrictions on Monday, days after Iran shot down a US drone that Tehran said had entered its airspace.